Monday, 24 October 2011

 Edinburgh lived up to every expectation I may have entertained.
 It is grand, dark and seeping with the exquisite kind of energy that comes from an aged, stone city.
 I was delighted that I could walk for hours around this charming city, finding always one more dingy little alley or nook and always one more graveyard or gothic monument.
 The Scottish were good at 'grand'.

 I visited The Elephant House, one of the cafes in which JK Rowling penned Harry Potter.
 Sitting in the back and gazing out the window (above), I would easily imagine her vision of Hogwarts creeping to life.
-However trite, I enjoyed my own writing sessions there, confident in the creative vibe to work its own magic for me.

 From Moretonhampstead I wandered up toward the high moors and was given a lift all the way to the Bellever backpackers.
 Before the light faded, I lay down on the medieval bridge that has long since been defeated by floods, contemplating the centuries past when people had walked over those stones.